 Designing a Course

-Are you considering a new course that breaks ground intellectually or pedagogically?
-Interested in exploring the creative use of online or other forms of technology to teach effectively?
+Are you preparing a new syllabus?
 This workshop examines course design and syllabus preparation from the perspective of student learning, using a variety of models from across the disciplines.
-Workshop activities guide you in defining goals for your students and then using them to shape all aspects of a well-integrated course, from class format to student assignments, exams, and the syllabus.
+Workshop activities guide you in defining your goals for your students and then using them to shape all aspects of a well-integrated course, from your class format to student assignments, exams, and the syllabus.